e-clearing-net/OCHP/OCHP-direct.md

 ## Conventions

-_This extesnsion follows the same conventions as OCHP:_
+_This extension follows the same conventions as OCHP:_

 The key words *must*, *must not*, *required*, *shall*, *shall not*, *should*, *should not*, *recommended*, *may* and